ceruleandeep/SillyTavern-Emma/README.md

 ## Configuration options

-Find "Extensions Manager Manager" in the extensions panel.
+Find "Emma" in the extensions panel.

 * "Enabled" – toggle the extension on and off.
 * "Extensions Base Path" – the path to the `scripts/extensions/third-party` directory in your SillyTavern installation.